leo-mezie/user-management-mongo/README.md

 # user-management-mongo
-# developed with nodejs ,
- express js and mongo db
+# developed with nodejs,express js and mongo db